Install Guide#

 Updating with Conda#

-With any Conda-based distribution and Spyder installed in its own environment (recommended), update Conda itself, active the environment, and finally update Spyder.
-In your system terminal (or Anaconda Prompt if on Windows), run:
+With any Conda-based distribution and Spyder installed in its own environment (as we strongly recommend), run the following in your system terminal (or Anaconda Prompt if on Windows) to activate the environment and update Spyder:

 conda activate spyder-env